 Traish A. 2017 Jan

-The use of testosterone began in the 1940's TRT was used to treat testosterone deficient men with angina.
-One of the earliest studies was in 1946.
-91% where subjects with angina showed improvements in their condition using testosterone.
-It was also effective for treating a common condition called peripheral vascular disease, a disease 12 where a build-up of fatty deposits in the arteries restricts blood supply to leg muscles.
+The use of testosterone began in the 1940s to treat testosterone-deficient men with angina.
+One of the earliest studies was in 1946, where 91 subjects with angina showed improvements in their condition using testosterone.

 Testosterone protects and maintains cardiovascular function.
 As levels fall, it is hardly surprising that obesity, metabolic syndrome, dyslipidemia, hypertension, insulin resistance, and diabetes cases increase.
 Testosterone therapy improves overall body composition.
 It reduces waist size, and BMI, all risk factors for cardiovascular diseases and metabolic syndrome.

-TRT combats the causes of metabolic syndrome such by:
+TRT combats the causes of metabolic syndrome by:

 - Improving lipid profiles